kubernetes/website/docs/getting-started-guides/scratch.md

 - The `/etc/ssl` mount allows the apiserver to find the SSL root certs so it can authenticate external services, such as a cloud provider.
-  - This is not required if you do not use a cloud provider (e.g. bare-metal).
+  - This is not required if you do not use a cloud provider (for example, bare-metal).
 - The `/srv/kubernetes` mount allows the apiserver to read certs and credentials stored on the node disk.
 These could instead be stored on a persistent disk, such as a GCE PD, or baked into the image.
 - Optionally, you may want to mount `/var/log` as well and redirect output there (not shown in template).